 PART ONE SPECIFIC AREAS FOR PRIORITY ACTION

-14. The European Council agrees on the following specific areas for priority action to be implemented by the end of 2007 in the context of the renewed Lisbon Strategy.
+14. The European Council agrees on the following specific areas for priority action to be implemented by the end of 2007 in the context of the renewed Partnership for growth and employment.

 (a) Investing more in knowledge and innovation